The Re-Enchantment Series:

 Goethe illustrated the play of darkness and light in the way we are moved by anItalian Master’s painting to live the raw emotion of death and life presented through it.
 Action is framed within the shades of emptiness and the bright calling to realisation.
 Zero and one is the ladder which existence visibly descends and ascends.
 In redrawing the balance of darkness and light, emptiness and realisation, zero and one, a dynamic challenge is painted of who we are, combining science and spirit.

-PHILIP FRANCES is a Senior Lecturer of Holistic Science at Schumacher College.
+PHILIP FRANSES is a Senior Lecturer of Holistic Science at Schumacher College.
 Philip studied mathematics at New College Oxford from 1976 to 1980, yet academia’s dull explanation of the world inspired Philip on a counter-journey into the depths of experience, travelling and a re-sensitisation to quality.
 In 2005, after a fifteen-year career designing intelligent software, culminating in a programme now used in The Netherlands by all Dutch courts, Philip had a chance encounter with Satish Kumar and was moved to come to Schumacher as an MSc student.
 In 2009 Philip joined the faculty on the MSc in Holistic Science at Schumacher College and has been teaching as Senior Lecturer since then.
 Now Philip is moving to develop the application of Holistic Science in the world and is currently work with Global Synapses that work on the application of holistic ideas into practice.

 Philip began and edits the Holistic Science Journal.
 He is Director of the Flow Partnership and is the author of Time, Light and the Dice of Creation: Through Paradox in Physics to a New Order (Floris Books)